tock/libtock-rs/README.md

 - create a TAB (tock application bundle)
 - if you have a J-Link compatible board connected: flash this TAB to your board (using tockloader)

+## Configuration of Memory Sizes

+The configuration of different memory parameters can be configured using environment variables:

+- `APP_HEAP_SIZE` sets the size of the app heap and defaults to 1024.
+- `APP_STACK_SIZE` sets the size of the app stack and default to 2048.
+- `KERNEL_HEAP_SIZE` sets the size of the kernel heap and default to 1024.

 ## License